 Withdrawal from the College

-A student who wants to completely withdraw from the College prior to the end of a semester must begin the withdrawal process in the Dean of Students Office.
+A student who seeks to completely withdraw from the College prior to the end of a semester begins the withdrawal process in the Dean of Students Office.
 The official withdrawal date is the date the student begins the withdrawal process (i.e. picks up a Student Withdrawal Form).
 A student must complete and return the Student Withdrawal Form to the Dean of Students Office in order to officially withdraw from the College.
 At that point, the "date of implementation" is established, and fees for tuition and/or housing are discontinued.

 If a student cannot complete the official withdrawal process for reasons outside of his control (accident, hospitalization, etc.), the Dean of Students may use the date related to that event or the last documented date of academic activity as the official withdrawal date.

 Wabash College does not have a “leave of absence” policy.
-A student is either enrolled or he is not.
+A student is either enrolled or not.
 A return to the College after a withdrawal is negotiated via the Dean of Students Office.